Low Thia Khiang Will Not Run For Elections In 2020

 5. Active approach to leadership renewal with talented candidates

-Mr Low took over the reigns of WP during the largest PAP walkover in Singapore’s history back in 2001, due to the inability of opposition parties to field worthy candidates.
+Mr Low took over the reins of WP during the largest PAP walkover in Singapore’s history back in 2001, due to the inability of opposition parties to field worthy candidates.

 This incident would shape his philosophy for WP admissions in the years to come.